Live-Tweeting at Events – How To Guide

 Although it is great to be spontaneous when live-tweeting, it can get really busy on the day of the event and you will want to schedule some tweets.
 You should make the most of your time leading up to the event by scheduling tweets and preparing tweet templates that you can use on the day (save templates in a Google Doc or Excel spreadsheet).
 Finding suitable pictures of speakers is also a good idea.
-You should use a character count tool to ensure that you stick to the 140 character limit.
-Remember images use character space as does your event hashtag.
+You should use a character count tool to ensure that you stick to the 280 character limit.
+Remember your event hashtag uses character space.

 It makes sense to check any scheduled tweets on the day to make sure they are still factually correct and relevant.

 Advise your followers that you will be live-tweeting – this either gets them interested and builds anticipation or gives them the opportunity to mute you for the day if they suddenly see hundreds of tweets in their feed.

 Create a Whatsapp account – it can make sense, especially if your event is split over multiple rooms and venues, to create a Whatapp group so your colleagues and any volunteers can send you photos and quotes to tweet.